tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/AWS/aws_network.md

 A security group contains a rule allowing all outbound traffic by default.
 If your use case requires a high level of network security, you should remove the rule and add your own rules to control outgoing traffic.

+- IAM Resource (User, Role, Policy):
+  * Identity and Access Management (Authentication & Authorization).
+  * Controls access to AWS services and actions (e.g., launching an EC2 instance, reading an S3 bucket).
+- Security Group (SG):
+  * Network Traffic Filtering (Firewall).
+  * Controls network packets entering or leaving a resource (e.g., EC2, RDS).

-### Controlling traffic to virtual machines with security groups
+### Controlling traffic to virtual machines with `security groups`

 A **security group** acts as a firewall for virtual machines and other services.
 You will associate a security group with AWS resources, such as EC2 instances, to control traffic.
 It’s common for EC2 instances to have more than one security group associated with them and for the same security group to be associated with multiple EC2 instances.